brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-21-ifbin-great-software-by-example.md

----
-layout: post
-title: IFBIN, Great Software by Example
+# IFBIN, Great Software by Example
----

 Learn Macromedia Flash and Flex from Industry Experts at [IFBIN](http://www.ifbin.com/).